zhuoy-qc/pication/README.md

+To use our method to perfrom docking, you need to prepare protanated protein in pbd format and ligand intial position in sdf format.

 🧬 Pi-cation-Dock
 Our code applys to any protein pocket contains at least one postively charge amino acid.
 This repository provides source code for our RingDock pipepline, focusing on pi-cation interactions (cations from protein interacts with ligand aromatic rings).
 Other non-colvaent interactions developing...